kjw3/kjw3.github.io/about.md

 ## Who We Are

 KJW3, LLC is a premier technology consulting firm specializing in Cloud and Artificial Intelligence solutions.
-With headquarters in Silicon Valley and offices across the globe, we are a team of innovators, problem-solvers, and tech enthusiasts dedicated to helping businesses realize their full potential.
+With headquarters in , we are a team of innovators, problem-solvers, and tech enthusiasts dedicated to helping businesses realize their full potential.

 ## Our Mission